Jason H. NavonUNIVERSAL FUND MEMBER

 Jason's Story

 Jason joined Watsi on May 29th, 2016.
-Six years ago, Jason joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jason's most recent donation supported Vicky, a friendly 38-year-old farmer and mother of four from Kenya, to fund a thyroidectomy.
+Eight years ago, Jason joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jason's most recent donation supported John, a 6 year old boy from Kenya, to fund hearing treatment.

 Impact